Nanoshrine-Interactive/holiday-hackathon/README.md

 # Hello!

-I ended up joining very late and only worked on it for a day or so.
+I ended up joining very late and only worked on this for a day or so.
 Even though it's missing most of the features I felt I should still share the full idea.

 Video Demo and WWeb3 rant: TDB